 The congress is directly across the street from the Royer and is the performance venue.
-When rehearsing, we will often have to enter from the "back door," which is as it sounds, one of the doors in the back of the building.
+When rehearing, we will often have to enter from the "back door," which is as it sounds, one of the doors in the back of the building.
 From there, you can simply walk into the hall.
 There is also an upstairs that has several dressing rooms which we will use for the performance.
 There are 4 bathrooms, upstairs, downstairs, in the restaurant, and just through the door stage left.

-Unfortunately, Google's pictures are woefully out of date, and don't have an image of the congress.
-It's hard to miss and sits on the green field circled below.
+Unfortunately, Google's pictures are woefully out of date, and the satellite imagery in figure 12 doesn't contain the actual building.
+It's hard to miss (See figure 11) and sits on the green field circled on the map.